ionic-team/ionic-docs/src/pages/vue/navigation.md

 There are very few use cases in which nested routes make sense in mobile applications.
 When in doubt, use the shared URL route configuration.
 We strongly caution against using nested routing in contexts other than tabs as it can quickly make navigating your app confusing.

-> The exception to this rule is when working with children of tabs.
-See [Child Routes within Tabs](#child-routes-within-tabs) for more information.

 ## Working with Tabs